Modern Slavery Act Transparency Statement

 - During 2018, Ricoh UK Limited worked with Business In The Community (“BITC”) and several other BITC member companies to help develop and test a new Responsible Business online assessment tool, the BITC Responsible Business Tracker, which was subsequently fully launched in September 2019.
 Ricoh UK Limited participated in this first year of the new BITC RB Tracker, and achieved an overall score of 60%, comparing favourably versus the average scores of our benchmarking group (46%) and our industry sector cohort (43%).
 Key strengths identified by this assessment included Ricoh’s embedding of the UN Sustainable Development Goals linked to business imperatives in order to drive positive social and environmental impact, as well as Ricoh’s advocacy for responsible business within our supply chain.

 - Ricoh Company, Ltd., joined the Responsible Business Alliance (“RBA”) in November 2019, the world's largest industry non-profit coalition dedicated to corporate social responsibilities ("CSR") in Global Supply Chains.
 The RBA sets out standards in the RBA Code of Conduct to help ensure that, in supply chains, work environments are safe, workers are treated with respect and dignity, and the manufacturing processes are responsible for their environmental impact.
 Ricoh complies with the RBA Code of Conduct in its business activities.
 Moreover, it will respect RBA's common goals and spirit and commits to adopting and implementing the RBA approach and tools.
+In FY2020, some Ricoh group production facilities have completed onsite compliance verification audits, the RBA Validated Assessment Program (VAP), conducted by independent third-party audit firms and obtained the certification issued by the RBA as evidence of their conformance to the VAP criteria.

 Our policies in relation to slavery and human trafficking